PavlosAdamakis/MCP-TRIAL/README.md

 source .venv/bin/activate  # or use uv shell on Windows uv pip install -r requirements.txt
 ```
+### .env Setup

+Create a `.env` file with:

+OPENAI_API_KEY=sk-...

+csharp
+Copy
+Edit

+This is required for GPT routing or tools using OpenAI.
 ### 2. Run the App

 ```bash
 uvicorn ui.server:app --reload